gophersaurus/framework/README.md

   and unmarshaling data.
 * The `services` directory contains packages that interface with other external services.
 This keeps business logic separate from other service integrations.
+  This directory is optional and not created for you by default.
 * The `templates` directory contains golang templates usually used for rendering HTML pages.